jurbanek756/march-madness/ReadMe.md

 # March Madness

-Methods for predicting March Madness winners!
+Methods for selecting March Madness winners.

-Utilizes data scraping methods for obtaining team data, and uses various pieces of that data to make predictions.
+Utilizes data scraping methods for obtaining team data, and uses various pieces of that data to either make predictions or aid in evaluating each matchup.

 ## Usage